 As the only person making his wine, Guillaume gets to control every aspect of his product, from beginning to end, from the vines to the bottled wine.

-Solène and Guillaume have now a budding family with a 5 year-old daughter, Clementine, and a 3 year-old son, Jean and who knows when will be the third….
+Solène and Guillaume have now a budding family with a 7 year-old daughter, Clementine, 5 year-old son, Jean, and the newest, Juliette.